 Codebase Search

-Use Assembly’s codebase search feature to pull relevant code snippets directly into your session.
+Use Factory’s codebase search feature to pull relevant code snippets directly into your session.

 File Upload

-Upload specific files or entire directories to give Assembly a comprehensive view of your project structure.
+Upload specific files or entire directories to give Factory a comprehensive view of your project structure.

 Best Practices for Test Generation